 A Janvier reducing machine at work making a George VI half crown punch

-If you have read previous blog posts about the Royal Mint Museum Inventory Project you will be familiar with the types of objects we have been handling, but you might not know how they were originally used.
+If you have read previous blog posts about the Royal Mint Museum you will be familiar with the types of objects we care for, but you might not know how they were originally used.
 The plaster models, rubber moulds, electrotypes and punches in the Museum store each represent a stage in the process of transforming a design from a concept into a coin, medal or seal.

 A design will usually start life as a drawing, selected in the case of UK coins by the Royal Mint Advisory Committee from a number of proposed ideas, though some artists prefer to submit their work in plaster or clay form.
 This design is then modelled in plaster to translate the drawing into a three dimensional work of art.
 Plaster is used at this stage because it gives a better finish than other materials used and allows any errors made to be corrected.
 Some artists today use CAD (computer aided design) modelling which, although requiring a similar degree of skill, can replace the method of working on plaster and results in an acrylic model.

 Plaster model for the Mary Gillick coinage obverse of Elizabeth II